On this page you will find detailed information regarding our Maths Curriculum and examples of this in practice by year group.

 None of these are rocket science, but the challenge is to ensure they integrate into every lesson and are applied systematically throughout.
 Transitioning to fewer topics can feel like slowing down, but by adopting to a cumulative approach, pupils continually build on the knowledge they have already mastered, focusing heavily on solving problems to deepen and reinforce their understanding.
 The lesson have the key lesson features of: Mastering mathematical understanding, Mastering mathematical thinking, Mastering mathematical language, Mastery for all, as well as a 6 part structure.
 This structure keeps the lesson pacey, gives flow and allows more opportunities to teach creatively, give feedback and assess learning.
 The part are: 1 DO NOW, 2 NEW LEARNING, 3 TALK TASK, 4 DEVELOP LEARNING, 5 INDEPENDENT TASK, 6 PLENARY.
 All of this allows for cumulative, scaffolded learning where assessment is crucially feeding in to subsequent segments.
 Pupils are ‘doing’ straight away and no time is wasted.

-We are really looking forward to watching the changes and the improvements to Maths teaching and learning in Greenbank that participating in Mathematics Mastery will make.
+We are really enjoying watching the changes and the improvements to Maths teaching and learning in Greenbank that participating in Mathematics Mastery has made.

 For more any more information speak to Mrs Plant (Mathematics Lead).